-At Wooler First School and Glendale Middle School pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
+At Wooler First School and Glendale Community Middle schools pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
 Children are taught to recognise when they are at risk and how to get help when they need it.

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP).
+The procedures contained in this policy apply to all staff volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)

-Policy principles
+Policy Principles

-- The welfare of the child is paramount - All children and young people, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm - Pupils and staff involved in child protection issues will receive appropriate support
+- The welfare of the child is paramount - All children and young people, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm - the school assesses the risks and issues in the wider community when considering the wellbeing of its pupils - Pupils and staff involved in child protection issues will receive appropriate support

-Policy aims
+Policy Aims

-- To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners - To contribute to the school's safeguarding portfolio - To provide all staff with the necessary information to enable them to meet their child protection responsibilities - To ensure consistent good practice
+- To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners - To contribute to the school's safeguarding portfolio - To provide all staff with the necessary information to enable them to meet their child protection responsibilities - To ensure consistent good practice protecting children from maltreatment;